 "Our system requires a small amount of input that nonexpert users can supply in only a few minutes," says Kevin Karsch.
 But oh, my — the video begins with an imaginary bulb traveling through a room casting perfectly accurate light and shadow on different surfaces.
 They roll fake balls across real floors awash in sunshine, plop fake ice sculptures onto piles of sunlit snow — just take a look.
 (You don't have to watch the whole thing to see what they can do.)

 And at the end of the video, when they show you a set of real pictures and faked ones and ask, "Can you tell which of them are real?"
 I couldn't.
 And neither could their university friends.
 At the end they add a chart, "Percentage of Times Users Chose Synthetic Over Real" and their system — proudly labeled "Ours" — did better every time.

-Congratulations, Ken, Varsha, David and Derek.
+Congratulations, Kevin, Varsha, David and Derek.
 But let me talk to you about that photo of all four of you dancing naked on a beach with Vladimir Lenin, Oprah and somebody who looks an awful lot like Jessica Simpson.
-Explain that, gents.
+Explain that, if you please.